 The majority of network monitoring is conducted through the Threat Management dashboards which display usage data in real-time.
 Vendor threat feeds and indicators of compromise keep you updated on current changes to your network and make sure that you’re always in the position to respond to security events.

-As with all top-of-the-range SIEM tools, compliance has been built into the heart of McAfee Enterprise Security Manager.
+As with all top-of-the-range SIEM tools, compliance has been built into the heart of Trellix Enterprise Security Manager.
 There are over 240 report templates for HIPAA, PCI-DSS, FISMA, GLBA, GPG13, JSOX, and SOX compliance.
 However, if you want to personalize your experience then you can customize reports as required.

-Compared to other products on this list, McAfee Enterprise Security Manager carries a significantly-higher price tag with a starting price of £31,702 ($40,794).
+Compared to other products on this list, Trellix Enterprise Security Manager carries a significantly-higher price tag with a starting price of £31,702 ($40,794).
 It is well worth consideration if you’re looking for a top-of-the-range SIEM tool.
 There is also a free trial version.

-ArcSight Enterprise Security Manager provides a more aesthetic approach to SIEM with a fresh-faced user interface and some of the clearest visual displays on the market.
+OpenText ArcSight Enterprise Security Manager provides a more aesthetic approach to SIEM with a fresh-faced user interface and some of the clearest visual displays on the market.
 This tool is also very powerful, capable of monitoring up to 100,000 correlated events per second per cluster.
-The ArcSight Enterprise Security Manager is responsible for pulling information from different systems within your environment so that you can respond quickly once a threat has been recognized.
+The OpenText ArcSight Enterprise Security Manager is responsible for pulling information from different systems within your environment so that you can respond quickly once a threat has been recognized.

-In terms of analytics, Arcsight Enterprise Security Manager offers integration with ArcSight Investigate.
+In terms of analytics, OpenText ArcSight Enterprise Security Manager offers integration with ArcSight Investigate.
 Together these two enable the user to view data visualizations and search for datasets throughout their network.
 The main benefit of using these two in tandem is faster threat response so that you can deal with attacks before they pick up steam.

-Rather than leaving you on your own to respond to threats, Arcsight Enterprise Security Manager supports automated responses.
+Rather than leaving you on your own to respond to threats, OpenText ArcSight Enterprise Security Manager supports automated responses.
 The user can implement rule thresholds to determine responses to developing situations.
 Commands can be issued to external devices straight from the ArcSight console and the response can be viewed immediately on the screen.

 IBM QRadar is a product that not only carries a large-name, but also provides some of the best security management capabilities on the market.
 With IBM QRadar you can view logs and flows across SaaS and IaaS environments.
 The visibility provided throughout different services is one of IBM QRadar’s greatest assets.
 IBM QRadar can be deployed on premises or in the cloud.